 Having no savings is easily one of the biggest scares for anyone.
 No matter how broke you are, the bills have to be paid, the food needs to be on the table and you have to have hot water for the cold winter days.
-Money basically provides for everything that you may need to live a comfortable life, and savings are a must if you wish to have yourself and your family protected against an unanticipated financial hardship.
+The fact is that you need money for everything that can make your life easy and comfortable, and savings are a must if you wish to have yourself and your family protected against an unanticipated financial hardship.
 And if you don’t have the basic financial cushion lying in your savings account, it’s a big sign that you need to take some money makeover steps.

 The importance of saving money can’t be stressed enough upon.
 Your savings are what you need during the difficult times like an unexpected job loss or a pay cut, a medical emergency or a sudden house repair.
 Moreover, savings are important to finance your long term financial goals – retirement, debt payoff and children’s education.